mattlewis92/angular-bootstrap-calendar/README.md

 An interpolated local string to use in the week view title.
 Default: 'Week {week} of {year}'

 ### calendar-day-view-start
-A string in the form of hh:mm to start the day view at, e.g. setting it to 06:00 will start the day view at 6am
+An interpolated string in the form of hh:mm to start the day view at, e.g. setting it to 06:00 will start the day view at 6am

 ### calendar-day-view-end
-A string in the form of hh:mm to end the day view at, e.g. setting it to 22:00 will end the day view at 10pm
+An interpolated string in the form of hh:mm to end the day view at, e.g. setting it to 22:00 will end the day view at 10pm

+### calendar-day-view-split
+The number of chunks to split the day view hours up into.
+Can be either 10, 15 or 30.
+Default: 30

 ## Internationalization and localization